philip-lambert/word-ladder/README.md

 * A valid word cannot contain any non-alphabetic characters.
 I'm assuming this as the challenge states 'letters'.
 * A valid word cannot contain any spaces (which would constitute more than one word).

+I'm also assuming that the start and end words don't necessarily have to be in the dictionary.

 ## Project Structure
 Ordinarily I'd structure this into three or more projects: -
 * WordLadder.Cmd (command line application).
 Simple executable which uses...